 13. Walk along the Seven Countries Houses

 A remarkable street, where architecture is concerned, is the Roemer Visscherstraat, also known as Seven Countries Houses (Zevenlandenhuizen).

 Lined up are seven houses, each representing the architectural style from a European country: nr.
 20 Germany, romantic; nr.
 22 France, Loire-castle style; nr.
 24 Spain, a Moorish/Granada influenced villa; nr.
 26 an Italian Palazzo; nr.
-28 Russia, a cathedral with an onion shaped dome; nr.
-30, a Dutch house in renaissance style; nr.
+28 Russia, a cathedral with an onion-shaped dome; nr.
+30, a Dutch house in Renaissance style; nr.
 30A an English-styled cottage.

 All houses were designed by Dutch architect Tjeerd Kuipers in 1894.
-The Roemer Visscherstraat is located near the entrance of the Vondelpark.
+The Roemer Visscherstraat is located near the entrance of Vondelpark.

 Canals, just can’t get enough of them.
 Walking or biking around the city, taking pictures and just enjoying the sight is definitely worth a mention on this list of free stuff to do in Amsterdam.

-16. Go to cultural park of Wester Gas Factory
+16. Go to Cultural park of Westergasfabriek

-For more free stuff to do in Amsterdam, walk or bike down the lovely Haarlemmerstraat to the Westerpark and further down to the Westergasfabriek.
+For more free stuff to do in Amsterdam, walk or bike down the lovely Haarlemmerstraat to Westerpark and further down to the Westergasfabriek.
 The Westergasfabriek is the former site of a coal processing plant that provided gas to light up the city from the 19th century till the early 60s.

 The attractive industrial buildings have been renovated and transformed to host restaurants, clubs and a movie theatre.
 Creative undertakers reside in the historic buildings and in summer and winter free Amsterdam markets, festivals, performances and exhibitions take place.